bmphx2/CTFs/Kaspersky CTF 2018/doubles/README.md

 ![scanf](doubles_4.png)

-This will determine how many double words you want to write on the allocated memory at the address 0x40085a, another scanf().
+This will determine how many double ints you want to write (up to 0x6 times) on the allocated memory at the address 0x40085a, another scanf().

 ![scanf](doubles_5.png)

-And then the registers are zeroed, but RAX with the allocated memory+0x70 bytes and it finally jumps there where it contains the last doubles from the input.
+And then the registers are zeroed, but $rax with the allocated memory+0x70 bytes and it finally jumps there where it contains the last double int from the input.

 ![exec](doubles_6.png)